Rush (band): 2009–2013: Time Machine Tour and Clockwork Angels

-Clockwork Angels was released in the United States and Canada on June 12, 2012, reaching No. 1 in Canada, No. 2 in the US, No. 21 in the UK and entering the Top 10 in most of Rush's traditional northern European markets.
-The supporting Clockwork Angels Tour began on September 7, 2012, with the performances on November 25, 2012, in Phoenix, Arizona and November 28, 2012, in Dallas, Texas recorded to make a live CD/DVD/Blu-ray that was released on November 19, 2013.
+Clockwork Angels was released in the U.S. and Canada on June 12, 2012, reaching No. 1 in Canada, No. 2 in the US, No. 21 in the UK and entering the Top 10 in most of Rush's traditional northern European markets.
+The supporting Clockwork Angels Tour began on September 7, 2012, with performances on November 25 in Phoenix and November 28 in Dallas, recorded to make a live CD/DVD/Blu-ray which was released on November 19, 2013.
 During Rush's European leg of the Clockwork Angels Tour, the June 8, 2013, show at the Sweden Rock Festival was the group's first festival appearance in 30 years.
-On August 31, 2011, Rush switched their American distribution from Atlantic Records to the Warner Brothers majority-owned metal label, Roadrunner Records.
+On August 31, 2011, Rush switched their American distribution from Atlantic Records to the Warner Brothers majority-owned metal label Roadrunner Records.
 Roadrunner handled American distribution of Time Machine 2011: Live in Cleveland and Clockwork Angels.
 Anthem/Universal Music would continue to release their music in Canada.
-On April 18, 2013, Rush was inducted into the Rock and Roll Hall of Fame.
+On April 18, 2013, Rush were inducted into the Rock and Roll Hall of Fame in Cleveland, Ohio.